webpack/webpack.js.org/content/guides/webpack-and-typescript.md

 > npm install babel-core babel-loader babel-preset-env
 ```

-`babel-preset-env` automatically choses required babel plugins based on configuration. `babel-loader` will take in code produced by TypeScript, and transpile it down to JavaScript version that Webpack can process.
+`babel-preset-env` automatically determines the necessary babel plugins based on our configuration. `babel-loader` will take in code produced by TypeScript, and transpile it down to JavaScript that webpack can process.

 ### Setup Typescript

-You can reuse yor existing `tsconfig.json`.
+You can reuse your existing `tsconfig.json`.
 The only lines you need to change/add is `target` and `module`:

-`tsconfig.json`
+__tsconfig.json__

 ```
 {
   "compilerOptions": {
     "target": "es6",
     "module": "es6",
-    ...the rest of compiler options
+    // any other compiler options...
-  }
+  },
-  ... the rest of configuration
+  // any other configuration...
 }
 ```

 ### Setup Babel